manticoresoftware/manticoresearch/manual/english/Searching/KNN.md

 ##### Choosing a local embedding model

-`MODEL_NAME` decides not only quality but **how fast each document is embedded on CPU — by an order of magnitude**.
+`MODEL_NAME` decides not only quality but **how fast each document is embedded on CPU — by an order of magnitude** (see [14× faster embeddings with ONNX](https://manticoresearch.com/blog/onnx-embeddings-speedup/)).
 A repo that ships an `.onnx` file runs on the ONNX Runtime backend; a `safetensors` repo of the very same model runs on the much slower Candle path.
 Approximate figures, measured on a small 4-vCPU instance with short (~300 character) documents:

 | Model | Format | Dims | Download | CPU speed |
 |---|---|---|---|---|